N-Maronic/Hospital_DBMS/table_info/patient.md

   Read-only access to their own patient record.

 - **Data Entry Staff**:
-  Create and update patient records.
+  Create and read patient records.
+Update administrative fields only.

 - **Doctors and Laboratory Staff**:
   Read access for patient identification and medical context.